nathnp/Basic-Site-Template/README.md

 ### More Links

 Extra links can be added to the nav bar easily.
-Simply copy the code listed in Nave Links section, and paste it above `</ul>`.
+Simply copy the code listed in [Nav Links](https://github.com/nathnp/Basic-Site-Template/tree/Dev#nav-links) section, and paste it above `</ul>`.
 To add a link in your main area, follow this example using the `a` tag.
 ```HTML
 This is a test <a href='https://nthp.me'>link</a>
 ```